camunda-community-hub/c8-kpt-kustomize/docs/shared-services.md

 There are Kibana Dashboards for Camunda.
 In a multi-tenant offering we need to have a good naming convention for separating the tenants in a shared elastic search cluster.

-elasticsearch is a challenge for K8s: it needs a privileged container for the startup and it has direct pod to pod communication - not so easy for Istio.
-Who is operating elasticsearch at scale???

 ### Zeebe